allegro/bigflow/docs/configuration.md

 must be prefixed with `bf_`.

-**Second**, since secret properties don't exist in Python code they are resolved always lazily and only by name, using the `Config.resolve_property()` function.
+**Second**, since secret properties don't exist in Python code they are resolved dynamically and automatically added as master configuration.

 More interestingly, you can even resolve a current configuration name from OS environment: